Lower Brook Street Tacket Street / Rose Lane / Rosemary Lane / Dykes Street

 Rosemary Lane lay on the proposed path of the new Ring-Road and, after demolition of the period buildings at

 17 Lower Brook Street, Peninsular*** House was built and still bears the shamfered corner which would have fitted round a large roundabout as the road cut a swathe through 17th century buildings in St Nicholas Street, Silent Street, Turret Lane, Lower Brook Street and Foundation Street, carrying away the only surviving remains of a monastic house in Ipswich: Blackfriars.
 This also caused the demolition of Richard Felaw's 15th century house in 1964 (as discussed on our Tooley's Almshouses page).
 The huge, red Turret Green Baptist Church (shown on our Sailors Rest page) can be seen between Silent Street and Turret Lane.
 It would undoubtedly have stood in the way of the proposed Ring-Road, but was actually demolished in 1977, apparently due to a declining congregation.
-Thus the proposed Ring-Road cast a very long shadow. [***'peninsular' with an extra 'r' is the adjective relating to the noun 'peninsula' meaning a piece of land bordered on three sides by water, but connecting on the fourth to the mainland, e.g. the Shotley peninsula.]
+Thus the proposed Ring-Road cast a very long shadow. [*** One for the pedants... 'peninsular' with an extra 'r' is the adjective relating to the noun 'peninsula' meaning a piece of land bordered on three sides by water, but connecting on the fourth to the mainland, e.g. the Shotley peninsula.]

 Ipswich Historic Lettering: Rosemary Lane 4 Ipswich Historic Lettering: Rosemary Lane 6